 Click on ‘New…‘ which is located under the User variables box.

-You should see the following box, which will allow you to add new variables.
+You should then see the following box, which will allow you to add new variables.

 Before you type any values, you’ll need to locate the relevant Python paths.
-The paths that we are interested are:
+The paths that you’ll need to get are:

-- The Python application path, which is the folder where you installed your Python; and
+- The Python application path, which is the folder where you originally installed Python; and

 - The Python Scripts path.
 The Scripts folder should be located within the Python application path.